 East/West Integration: Risks and Rewards

-An avid enthusiast of tai chi, meditation, bicycle riding and drumming circles.
-He enjoys an active, balanced lifestyle in Southern California, USA.
+He was an avid enthusiast of tai chi, meditation, bicycle riding and drumming circles in Southern California, USA.

 Hu You-ping, Stone, Al. (ed and co-author) The Clinical Practice of Chinese Medicine: Pain.
 People’s Medical Publishing House.
 2012, Beijing, PRC.